 Both tensor formats have in common that always only the variable with respect to a single domain is separated from the other variables by means of the singular value decomposition.
 This enables cheaper storage schemes, while the influence of the over-all dimension of the product domain is reduced to a minimum.

-We also examined the situation of weighted Sobolev spaces.
+We also examined the situation of Sobolev spaces with dimension weights.
 Having sufficiently fast decaying weights helps to beat the curse of dimension as the number of subdomains tends to infinity.
 It turned out that algebraically decaying weights are appropriate for both, the Tucker tensor format and the tensor train format.

 We finally remark that we considered here only the ranks of the tensor decomposition in the \emph{continuous\/} case, i.e., for functions and not for tensors of discrete data.
 Of course, an additional projection step onto suitable finite dimensional trial spaces on the individual domains would be necessary to arrive at a fully discrete approximation scheme that can really be used in computer simulations.
 This would impose a further error of discretization type which needs to be balanced with the truncation error of the particular continuous tensor format.